williamholland/vmdebootstrap/doc/overview.rst

                        Skip the call to ``update-initramfs`` for reasons of speed or practicality.
  --convert-qcow2       Convert the final raw image to qcow2 format.
+ --no-systemd-networkd
- --systemd-networkd    Use Predictable Network Interface Names using systemd-networkd
+                       Do not use Predictable Network Interface Names using systemd-networkd.

 Configuration files and settings
 ********************************